 I’m sort of a purist with mine.
 I just like a rich, creamy bowl of grits with sautéed shrimp and all the pan drippings ladled on top.
 You can absolutely substitute fish fillets (such as trout, catfish or flounder) for the shrimp and have an equally Southern dish of Fish & Grits.

-Speaking of Fish & Grits… we occasionally have frozen fish sticks for supper on those nights when every kid has practice and we’re all asses-and-elbows trying to fly through our evening routine of homework, supper, bath, etc. I’m not sure how it happened but I've started serving grits with them.
+Speaking of Fish & Grits… we occasionally have frozen fish sticks for supper on those nights when every kid has practice and we’re all crazy rushed trying to fly through our evening routine of homework, supper, bath, etc. I’m not sure how it happened but I've started serving grits with them.
 The onions will chop up their fish sticks and stir them up in their grits and of course, douse the whole thing with hot sauce.
 We’re so country.

 Shrimp & Grits